-There has been a lot of development in this area through the Obama and Trump administrations but the bottom line is that cannabis (except products derived from hemp) remains federally illegal as a Schedule I drug under the Controlled Substances Act of 1970.
+There has been a lot of development in this area in both the Trump and Obama administrations. but the bottom line is that cannabis (except products derived from hemp) remains federally illegal as a Schedule I drug under the Controlled Substances Act of 1970.
 This means that technically you can face federal prosecution for possessing cannabis.
-It is important to understand your local and state regulations in this area - though generally speaking (and in no way to be construed as legal advice), individual use in a state where cannabis is legal for medical or recreational purposes is probably a relatively low-risk activity, especially in the context of low dosing for stress and sleep.
+It is important to understand your local and state regulations in this area - though generally speaking (and in no way to be construed as legal advice), individual use in a state where cannabis is legal for medical or recreational purposes is probably a relatively low-risk activity, especially in the context of possessing cannabis in low doses.